 The site is identified as a "Priority Housing Element Site" in the Housing Element, which has been allocated 600 net new units in addition to the existing development.
 The project would provide a mix of studio (242), one- (413) and two-bedroom (287) units.
-The original development approval, recorded with the parcel in 1997, established 34 units as below market rate (BMR) units, which would have approximately 12 years remaining after construction of the new development.
-The applicant proposed to provide 34 BMR units by completing the 12 year term.
-Due to the City's challenge of acquiring units off site through impact fees, the Planning Commission directed the applicant to work with staff to consider additional units on site in exchange for a reduction in the estimated \$12,900,000 housing mitigation fee.
-Staff utilized data within the housing impact fee nexus study and BMR Housing Mitigation Program Procedural Manual, which provides the basis for the credit.
-The credit results in a total of 62 BMR units and a remainder fee of \$128,999.

-The overview of proposed affordable units is as follows:
+Thirty-four units would continue their remaining obligation as below market rate (BMR) units, as was established through the original development approval and recorded with the parcel.
 In order to address relocation of tenants in the affordable housing currently on the project site, the applicant would provide relocation benefits to BMR tenants, to be implemented by the City through a third-party relocation consultant consistent with a relocation plan.
-The draft relocation plan would be presented to the City Council as a separate item for review and approval, after approval of the project; a more detailed discussion is within the development agreement section of this staff report and Attachment CC-5.
+Benefits include one-year advance notice of demolition, relocation to comparable replacement dwellings, paid moving expenses, and paid storage for one year.
+The City's housing planner and counsel are currently drafting and refining the terms, which will be included in the development agreement.